sph-mn/sph-sc-lib/readme.md

 ```

 ## memreg_heap
-``memreg_heap.c`` is similar to the previously mentioned memreg but uses a special i-array based heap allocated array type ``memreg_register_t`` that can be passed between functions. also supports register sizes given by variables.
+``memreg_heap.c`` is similar to the previously mentioned memreg but uses a special array4 based heap allocated array type ``memreg_register_t`` that can be passed between functions. also supports register sizes given by variables.

 ```c
 memreg_heap_declare(allocations);